-d) Potential conflicts of interest
+d) Potential conflicts of interests

-The Management Company maintains appropriate and effective organisational and administrative arrangements for taking any appropriate measures to identify, prevent, resolve and monitor conflicts of interest in order to prevent them from harming the Fund and its unitholders.
+The Management Company maintains appropriate and effective organisational and administrative arrangements for taking any appropriate measures to identify, prevent, resolve and monitor conflicts of interest in order to prevent them from adversely affecting the interests of the Fund and its unitholders.

-As well as the Fund portfolio, the portfolio manager manages, either alone or jointly or with other partners, the capital investments of other companies and investment funds with different and similar investment criteria, and also offers a broad range of services to other companies, funds, capital investments, etc. Various conflicts of interest may occur within this area, particularly with regard to the allocation of investment opportunities to different investment funds that are advised or managed by the Portfolio Manager.
+As well as the Fund portfolio, the Portfolio Manager of the Fund manages, either alone or jointly or with other partners, the capital investments of other companies and investment funds with different and similar investment criteria, and also offers a broad range of services to other companies, funds, capital investments, etc. Various conflicts of interest may occur within this area, particularly with regard to the allocation of investment opportunities to different investment funds that are advised or managed by the Portfolio Manager.
 It is therefore down to the Portfolio Manager to decide which of the investment funds they manage or advise should be allowed a share in a limited investment opportunity; this Fund does not therefore have any preferential rights.